mit-dci/lit/README.md

 Under development, not for use with real money.

+## Installing on Linux

+1. Start by installing Go v1.6.
+ * Check this tutorial out: <https://www.digitalocean.com/community/tutorials/how-to-install-go-1-6-on-ubuntu-14-04>
+  * TIP: You may want to install Go in a more localized place to keep your system cleaner from stray files.

+2. Make sure your Go paths are set correctly: the `.../go/bin` path is in `$PATH`, `$GOROOT` is set to `.../go/`, and `$GOPATH` is the location of where you want lit to be.

+3. Download the lit project: `go get github.com/mit-dci/lit`

+4. The `go get` will fail.
-currently go-get will fail to compile.
-Lit uses btcd libraries, and btcd does not yet have segwit support in master.
+  * Lit uses btcd libraries, and btcd does not yet have segwit support in master.
 This will hopefully be merged soon, before segwit activates on mainnet.

-I have a fork of btcd from roasbeef/segwit, and could make it go-gettable by changing all the imports, but hopefully it will be merged in soon.
+  * I have a fork of btcd from roasbeef/segwit, and could make it go-gettable by changing all the imports, but hopefully it will be merged in soon.

-To build, after go-getting, try this:
+  * To make it work, switch to the adiabat/btcd libraries:
 ```
 # github.com/mit-dci/lit/uspv
 uspv/eight333.go:406: undefined: wire.InvTypeWitnessBlock